SolJCam/animal_shelter/README.md

 ### Step Two: Setting up Dependencies

-From the directory where the repository was cloned, run the following command to install all necessary dependencies:
+On the command line in the project's root directory, run the following command to install all necessary dependencies:
 ```pip install -r requirements.txt```

 **It is strongly adivsed you set up a virtual environment to avoid installed packages from conflicting with other python projects you may have on your harddrive.